qiaoguan/Person-reid-GAN-pytorch/README.md

 **re-rank strategy** is used to deal with the initial result, the details of re-rank method is available [here](https://github.com/zhunzhong07/person-re-ranking)

-## Model Structure（we simply alter the model from Residual Networks and DenseNet）
+## Model Structure（we simply alter the model from ResNet and DenseNet）
 You may learn more from `model.py`.
 We add one linear layer(bottleneck), one batchnorm layer and relu.